Nexfinity/CakeyBot-Wiki/core/setup-premium.md

 ### White Label
 White Label is an advanced version of Premium that allows you to completely rebrand Cakey Bot with your own Logos and Username!
 White Label allows you to have:
-- Custom Chat Bot AI API Key
+- Remove Branding
 - Custom Bot Profile Picture
 - Custom Bot Username
 - Custom Bot Bio
+- Custom Embed Colors
+- Custom API Keys
+- Custom Chat Bot AI API Key
+- Custom Emotes
 - Better Performance

 # How to Purchase Premium